mtdvlpr/CSSttR-assignment/README.md

 ```

 I tried to make it more in line with the actual game by having the pacman move indefinitely, using anchor links, but I couldn't get it to work, because the previous animation would reset when the link was clicked, which caused the pacman to move in a weird diagonal way.

+### End of the week

+I did not manage to add walls, but I did add eatable dots that dissapear when the pacman eats them.
+I also managed to make the pacman move indefinitely, but I had to use radio buttons instead of links.
+I also added a winner text when all the dots are eaten.

+## Reflection

+I learned a lot about CSS, especially about container style queries and animations.
+I also used CSS nesting for the first time.
+I've used nesting in SASS before, but never in pure CSS.
+I think it's very nice that this feature was added in CSS.
+I am happy with the result, but I would have liked to add walls and ghosts as well.